 Full standardisation leads to the development of a standardised service that can then be made available by different service providers and permit users of the different providers to communicate with each other.
-This is the type of approach that was taken for traditional communication services like telephony and SMS.
+This is the type of approach that was taken for traditional communication services like telephony and SMS/MMS.
+In the same way, the telecommunication industry standardised the "Rich Communication Service" (RCS) within GSMA as a potential replacement of SMS/MMS in order to compete with modern internet-based messaging services.
+RCS supports e.g. group chats, voice/video calling or presence information.
 These standardised services were developed by international standardising bodies and then implemented by the providers.
 Email services also have standardised formats and protocols (e.g., SMTP, IMAP) so they can be offered by different providers and used to communicate regardless of provider.
-There are also initiatives to develop open standards in the messaging sector, such as Matrix70 and XMPP71.
+There are also initiatives to develop open standards in the messaging sector, such as Matrix and XMPP, or ActivityPub which is an open protocol developed by World Wide Web Consortium (W3C) covering a wide range of social networks functionalities.
 Open communication protocols are intended to enable use across providers, in a similar way as for email services.

-However, this approach requires a high development effort and may be limited in terms of dynamic changes (e.g. new features, closing security gaps in the short term), as different providers would always have to agree on the lowest common denominator (standard) and extensions to this lowest common denominator either need to also be standardised or risk of being implemented platform-specific, leading users to stay with a certain service in order to use all of its functionality.
+However, this approach requires a high development effort and may be limited in terms of dynamic changes (e.g. new features, closing security gaps in the short term), as different providers would always have to agree on the lowest common denominator (standard).
+Agreeing on a higher 'floor' for the lowest common denominator in the standard would also depend on securing agreement and co-operation across all parties involved.
+Otherwise, improvements would end up being implemented on a provider-specific basis, leading users to stay with a certain service in order to avail of new functionalities developed.
 This may reinforce already existing lock-in effects.
 This being said, technically it is already possible to foresee extensions in the standard, so that new functionalities can be easily introduced while allowing "graceful degradation" for clients not supporting these functionalities.
+RCS for example, was